-Find out how Castilla y León expects a huge growth in electric renewables and how thanks to their contribution, Spain will be able to meet its 2020 European goals in renewables.
+Find out how Castilla y León expects a huge growth in electric renewables, also participating to reach Spain’s 2020 EU targets on Renewables

 With an installed capacity of 10.534 MW, Castilla y León’s share in the Spanish electric renewables’ capacity is 22%.
 As an average, electric renewables cover 149% of the electricity demand in the Region.